saulogt/saulogt.github.io/_drafts/2015-03-02-how-i-set-up-my-jekyll-envoronment.md

 ---
-layout:
+layout: post
-title: how I setup my Jekyll envoronment
+title: How I set my Jekyll environment up
 categories: []
 tags: []
 published: True
 ---

 First of all, I dont stop to say that I am amazed about how simple to publish posts using Jekyll + Github.